 - Try a leather dress over leather pants.

-- When you do not dare to take on the trend to its fullest, you can wear the trend by choosing one of the pieces in suede.
+- When you fear the full-on trend, choose one of the pieces in suede.
 So chic and easy because of the matte vs. glossy contrast.

 - Use two different colors.